 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.

 This year’s Bienal comes to an end in August.
 Events include a flamenco show at the Car Museum on Friday 2 August at 8.30pm.
 Tickets cost €10 and include a visit to the museum.
 Plus the last concert in the Flameno Up High series on the roof terrace at the AC Malaga Palacio Hotel.
 Manuel de la Curra sings by the pool on Wednesday 7 August at 10pm.
 Tickets cost €10 or €15 plus drink and are available at the hotel reception desk.

 What’s on in Malaga in August at the art museums

 Some of the best things to do in Malaga in August take place at the city’s art museums.
 This month you can see:

 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
-Free Sundays from 5pm.
+Free 10-11 February all day and on Sundays after 5pm.